uadmin/uadmin/docs/api.rst

     / /_/ / ___ / /_/ / / / / / / / / / /
     \__,_/_/  |_\__,_/_/ /_/ /_/_/_/ /_/

 The database was initialized.
-However, the server did not start because the status of the ReportingLevel is ERROR.
+The server has started.
+However the error message did not show up because the reporting level is assigned to 5 which is ERROR.

 **uadmin.ReportTimeStamp**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^